Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

-\item The long-time existence Theorem \ref{thm:main} is obtained by a different mechanism compared to all previous works in the literature, such as \cite{Wu,IP4,HuIT}.
-It relies on a complete conjugation of the water waves vector field \eqref{eq:113} to its Birkhoff normal form up to order $4$, Theorem \ref{BNFtheorem}, and not on the use of energies as in \cite{Del1,Del3,IP4,HuIT,ifrTat}.
+\item The long-time existence Theorem \ref{thm:main} is obtained by a completely different mechanism compared to all previous works in the literature, such as \cite{Wu,IP4,HuIT} which obtain a shorter $\e^{-2}$ stability time, and does not make use of energies as in \cite{Del1,Del3,IP4,HuIT,ifrTat}.
+Instead, we develop a novel approach to obtain the {\it complete conjugation} of the water waves vector field \eqref{eq:113} to its Birkhoff normal form up to order $4$.
+In particular, Theorem \ref{BNFtheorem} provides an additional accurate description of the dynamics of the water waves equations \eqref{eq:113}, in a full neighborhood of the origin in some Sobolev space, up to order $4$.

-\item The gravity water waves system \eqref{eq:113} presents a family of non-trivial quartic resonances, the so-called Benjamin-Feir resonances, and there are no external parameters which can be used to modulate the dispersion relation to avoid higher order resonances.
+\item The gravity water waves system \eqref{eq:113} presents a family of non-trivial quartic resonances, the so-called Benjamin-Feir resonances, and there are {\it no external parameters} which can be used to modulate the dispersion relation and avoid them, as opposed to all previous normal form results.

-\item The nonlinear Birkhoff normal form transformation of Theorem \ref{BNFtheorem} is constructed by composing several paradifferential flow conjugations.
-Since the gravity water waves dispersion relation $\omega(k) = \sqrt{|k|}$ is sublinear (in particular it is of lower order compared to the first order quasilinear transport term in the equation) the Birkhoff normal form reduction procedure is very different from \cite{BD}, where the dispersion relation $ \sim |k|^{3/2}$ is superlinear.
-However, we still employ the paradifferential framework developed in \cite{BD} as it readily provides us with a paralinearization of the Dirichlet-Neumann map with multilinear expansions, and several tools for conjugations via paradifferential flows.
+\item Besides the resonant interactions, one also needs to pay attention to {\it near resonances} which can prevent the boundedness of Poincar\'e-Birkhoff normal form transformations.
+This issue is overcome by performing an iterative reduction to \emph{constant integrable} coefficients, modulo smoothing remainders, of the system \eqref{eq:113} up to order $4$.
+This procedure is possible thanks to {\it specific algebraic cancellations} of the pure gravity water waves equations in infinite depth, see comments below \eqref{betatV}.

-\item Besides the resonant interactions, one also needs to pay attention to near resonances which can prevent the boundedness of the Poincar\'e-Birkhoff normal form transformations.
-This is addressed by performing iterative diagonalization and smoothing procedures.
+\item Since the gravity water waves dispersion relation $\sqrt{|k|}$ is sublinear, the reduction procedure is very different from \cite{BD}, where the dispersion relation $ \sim |k|^{3/2}$ is superlinear.
+However, we still employ the paradifferential framework developed in \cite{BD} as it readily provides us with a paralinearization of the Dirichlet-Neumann map with multilinear expansions.
+Other relevant differences with respect to \cite{BD} are the presence of exact resonances (Benjamin-Feir), the absence of external parameters, and the fact that we do not restrict to even initial data.